 You can add a small amount of Himalayan pink salt or Celtic sea salt to the water.
 Or add a squeeze of lemon juice to a glass of water to give it a boost of beneficial minerals.

 Another option is to use a product like Concentrace Trace Mineral Drops to remineralize the distilled water.
-It's available at Amazon.
+(Check availability at Amazon here.)

 [See Can Drinking Distilled Water Benefit Your Health? for more information about the pros and cons of distilled water.]